 List ranges from Dorothy Gish to Lillian Gish and more.While this isn't a list of all female silent film actresss, it does answer the questions "Who are the most famous female silent film actresss?" and "Who are the best female silent film actresss?"

 - Age: Dec. at 87 (1892-1979)

 - Birthplace: Toronto, Canada

-- Photo: uploaded by vweaver246Lillian Diana Gish (October 14, 1893 – February 27, 1993) was an American stage, screen and television actress, director and writer whose film acting career spanned 75 years, from 1912 to 1987.
-Gish was called The First Lady of American Cinema.
-She was a prominent film star of the 1910s and 1920s, particularly associated with the films of director D. W. Griffith, including her leading role in one of the highest grossing films of the Silent era, Griffith's seminal Birth of a Nation.
-Her sound-era film appearances were sporadic but included well known roles in the controversial western Duel in the Sun and the offbeat thriller Night of the Hunter.
-She did considerable television work from the early 1950s into the 1980s and closed ... more on Wikipedia
+- Photo: uploaded by vweaver246Lillian Diana Gish (October 14, 1893 – February 27, 1993) was an American pioneering actress of the screen and stage, as well as a director and writer.
+Her film acting career spanned 75 years, from 1912, in silent film shorts, to 1987.
+Gish was called the First Lady of American Cinema, and is credited with pioneering fundamental film performing techniques.Gish was a prominent film star from 1912 into the 1920s, particularly associated with the films of director D. W. Griffith, including her leading role in the highest-grossing film of the silent era, Griffith's The Birth of a Nation (1915).
+At the dawn of the sound era, she returned to the stage and appeared in film infrequently, including... more on Wikipedia

 - Age: Dec. at 100 (1893-1993)

 - Age: Dec. at 26 (1894-1920)

-- Gloria May Josephine Swanson was an American actress, singer, and producer perhaps best known for her role as Norma Desmond, a reclusive silent film star, in the critically acclaimed 1950 film, Sunset Boulevard.
-She was one of the most prominent stars during the silent film era as both an actress and a fashion icon, especially under the direction of Cecil B. DeMille.
-She starred in dozens of silent films and was nominated for the first Academy... more on Wikipedia
+- Gloria May Josephine Swanson (March 27, 1899 – April 4, 1983) was an American actress and producer.
+A major Hollywood star of the silent era, she later achieved widespread critical acclaim and recognition for her role as Norma Desmond, a reclusive silent film star, in the critically acclaimed 1950 film Sunset Boulevard.
+The film earned her an Academy Award nomination and a Golden Globe Award win.
+Swanson was also a star in the silent film era as both an actress and a fashion icon, especially under the direction of Cecil B. DeMille.
+Throughout the 1920s, Swanson was one of Hollywood's top box office draws.Swanson starred in dozens of silent films, and was nominated for the first Academy... more on Wikipedia

 - Age: Dec. at 84 (1899-1983)